Temporal stability in human interaction networks: Methods

 $\theta_\mu'$ is used as the measure of location.
 Dispersion is measured using the circular variance $Var(z)$, the circular standard deviation $S(z)$, and the circular dispersion $\delta(z)$:

-As expected, a positive correlation was found in all $Var(z)$, $S(z)$ and $\delta(z)$ dispersion measures, as can be noticed in Section~\ref{si:circ} of the Supporting Information, and $\delta(z)$ was preferred in the discussion of results.
+Also, the ratio $r=\frac{b_l}{b_h}$ between the lowest $b_l$ and the highest $b_h$ incidences on the histograms served as a further clue of how close the distribution was to being uniform.
+As expected, a positive correlation was found in all $r, Var(z)$, $S(z)$ and $\delta(z)$ dispersion measures, which can be noticed in Section~\ref*{si:circ} of the Supporting Information.
+The circular dispersion $\delta(z)$ was found more sensitive and therefore preferred in the discussion of results.